MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-analyze-with-kql.md

 ## KQL example - dealing with timezones

 All telemetry events have a **timestamp** column that contains the time for which the event was emitted.
-The [!INCLUDE[prod_short](../includes/prod_short.md)] server always emit the timestamp in UTC timezone.
+The [!INCLUDE[prod_short](../includes/prod_short.md)] server always emits the timestamp in UTC timezone.
 In case your environment is located in a different timezone, you can use a Kusto function to convert timestamps to reflect that.

 Use this KQL code to convert timestamps to another timezone: